thin-edge/thin-edge.io/docs/src/references/tedge-configuration-management.md

 On reception of a configuration snapshot command, the plugin:
-   1. Uses the `type`(`mosquitto`) information to look up the target path from `tedge-configuration-plugin.toml` file, and retrieve the requested configuration content from the corresponding `path`(`/etc/mosquitto/mosquitto.conf`).
+   1. Uses the `type`(`mosquitto`) information to look up the target path from `tedge-configuration-plugin.toml` file, and retrieves the requested configuration content from the corresponding `path`(`/etc/mosquitto/mosquitto.conf`).
    2. `PUT`s the content to the `tedgeUrl` specified by the command's payload.

 During the process, the plugin updates the command status via MQTT